 These best practices reflect recommendations shared by a cross-functional team of seasoned Lookers.
-These insights come from years of experience working with Looker customers from implementation to long-term success.
-The practices are written to work for most users and situations, but as always use best judgement when implementing.
+These insights come from years of experience working with Looker customers, from implementation to long-term success.
+The practices are written to work for most users and situations, but as always use best judgment when implementing.

 |Try This||Instead of This|

 - Avoid exposing multiple fields with the same name.
 For example,

 count-type measures are automatically created within Looker with the name Count.
 This results in most view files containing a count measure with the same name.
 Multiple fields with the same name can be confusing for users.
 Adding labels or renaming count measures, to indicate the object that is being counted, will prevent confusion.
 Other fields to keep in mind include created dates and updated dates.

 - Provide clear names for

 type: yesnotype fields.
 For example, use Is the Item Returned instead of Returned for naming a field that indicates whether or not an items has been returned.